NikoKyriakid/DisplayCommits/README.md

 This is the technical task for the front-end / full-stack position at Stepsize.
-Please spend a maximum of 4 hours on this task.
+Please don't spend more than 3 hours on this task, do as much as you can in the allocated time.
 Email me at matt@stepsize.com if you have any questions, comments or feedback.
-This is also the first time we run this, so if you think the task is significantly too difficult to finish in 4 hours, please let me know.

 The goal of this task is to implement an SPA which displays a set of data.
 The data is served by a mock server (instructions on how to get it running later in the document).